-The CSWO postgraduate diploma will be delivered by Glasgow Caledonian University, working in partnership with the University of Dundee.
-It has been approved by the SSSC.
+The CSWO postgraduate diploma is delivered by Glasgow Caledonian University, working in partnership with the University of Dundee.
+It is approved by the SSSC.

-The qualification is tailored to the learning needs of CSWOs and will offer candidates:
+The qualification is tailored to the learning needs of CSWOs and offers candidates:

 It is aimed specifically at those currently in the CSWO role or who aspire to the role.

-The new qualification is underpinned by the Standard for Chief Social Work Officers and will attract 120 credits at Scottish Credit and Qualifications Framework (SCQF) level 11.
+The qualification is underpinned by the Standard for Chief Social Work Officers and attracts 120 credits at Scottish Credit and Qualifications Framework (SCQF) level 11.
 Beyond the postgraduate diploma, there is also an option to proceed to a Masters.

 "The CSWO Standard aims to reflect the roles and responsibilities of CSWOs and is intended to be a reference point for CSWOs and to be the foundation for the delivery and assessment of the Postgraduate Diploma Chief Social Work Officer."